Cezar04/jobfull/README.md

 # jobFull

  Jobfull is a platform that allows users to post jobs and apply to open jobs.
-The backend is written în Java using Spring Boot, Spring Security,Hibernate and Postgres.
+The backend is written în Java using Spring Boot, Spring Security with JWT Token,Hibernate and Postgres.
 The front end is written în React with Tailwind for styling.

 ### Technologies used